On universal sums of polygonal numbers

 \endproclaim

-\Remark\ 1.5.
+\Remark\ 1.12.
 It is known (cf. [S07, Lemma 1]) that

-So, for $c\in\Z^+$ and $k\in\{3,4,\ldots\}$, we have $R(p_3,p_3,cp_k)=R(2p_3,p_4,cp_k)$ and $p_3(\Z)+p_3(\Z)+cp_k(\Z)=2p_3(\Z)+p_4(\Z)+cp_k(\Z)$.
+So, for $c\in\Z^+$ and $k\in\{3,4,\ldots\}$, we have $N(p_3,p_3,cp_k)=N(2p_3,p_4,cp_k)$ and $Z(p_3,p_3,cp_k)=Z(2p_3,p_4,cp_k)$.

-Here we pose the following conjecture which has been verified up to $10^5$.
+Here we pose the following conjecture based on our computation.

-\proclaim{Conjecture 1.4} All the $64$ triples listed in Theorem $1.4$ are universal over $\N$. \endproclaim
+\proclaim{Conjecture 1.13} All the $64$ triples listed in Theorem $1.11$ are universal over $\N$. \endproclaim

-We are unable to show the universality over $\N$ for any of the $31+64=95$ triples in Theorems 1.3 and 1.4, but we can prove that many of them are universal over $\Z$.
+We are unable to show the universality over $\N$ for any of the $31+64=95$ triples in Theorems 1.9 and 1.11, but we can prove that many of them are universal over $\Z$.
 In light of (1.3) and (1.5), when we consider the universality of $ap_i+bp_j+cp_k$ over $\Z$, we may ignore those triples $(ap_i,bp_j,cp_k)$ with $(ap_i,bp_j)=(2p_3,p_4)$ or $6\in\{i,j,k\}$.
 This reduces the 31+64 triples to $(31-4)+(64-16)=75$ essential triples.
-In Theorem 1.2 we obtain that the sums
+By Theorem 1.7, the sums

 are universal over $\Z$.
 So there are $75-5=70$ essential triples left.

 A positive ternary quadratic form $Q(x,y,z)=ax^2+by^2+cz^2+dyz+exz+fxy$ with $a,b,c,d,e,f\in\Z$ is said to be {\it regular} if it represents an integer $n$ (i.e., $Q(x,y,z)=n$ for some $x,y,z\in\Z$) if and only if it locally represents $n$ (i.e., for any prime $p$ the equation $Q(x,y,z)=n$ has integral solutions in the $p$-adic field $\Q_p$; in other words, for any $m\in\Z^+$ the congruence $Q(x,y,z)\eq n\ (\mo\ m)$ is solvable over $\Z$).
 A full list of positive regular ternary quadratic forms was given in [JKS].
 There are totally 102 regular forms $ax^2+by^2+cz^2$ with $1\ls a\ls b\ls c$ and $\gcd(a,b,c)=1$; for each of them those positive integers not represented by the form were described explicitly in Dickson [D39, pp.112-113].